 Stay tuned for additional information on all the key features in the coming weeks.

-EA SPORTS 2014 FIFA World Cup hits store shelves on April 15.
+EA SPORTS 2014 FIFA World Cup will be available from April 17th.
 Pre-order today and don’t miss out!